MileHacker Logo

 Maoming experiences a humid subtropical climate, with long, hot, and humid summers, alongside short, mild, and relatively dry winters.

 Autumn (October-November) offers mild and relatively dry weather, having temperatures averaging 22 to 28 degrees Celsius, making it a pleasant period to visit.
 Winter (December-February) brings mild and drier conditions, with temperatures typically ranging from 12 to 20 degrees Celsius.
-Spring (March-May) means increasing humidity and more frequent rainfall, with temperatures between 20 and 28 degrees Celsius.
+Spring (March-May) means increasing humidity and at shorter intervals rainfall, with the weather between 20 and 28 degrees Celsius.

 Climate Highlights